tresoldi/ngesh/README.md

 always result in altered states, as it is currently possible (especially considering that we favor borrowing from closer taxa), that the even will borrow an equal state.
+* Implement simulation of characters for other datatypes (currently only standard binary presence/absence)

 ## Gallery